aannirajpatel/samosabucket/README.md

 ## COMP426 Modern Web Programming Project at UNC-Chapel Hill

-The purpose of this project is to implement a fully functional online restaurant ordering, order and product management website, that allows users to place orders and track their order from the `cooking` to the `delivered` stage.
-We will develop an aesthetic frontend experience that will enable users to quickly navigate desired menu items to choose from.
+The purpose of this project is to implement a fully functional online restaurant ordering, order and product management website, that allows users to place orders and track their order from the `paid` to the `delivered` stage.
+We will develop an aesthetic frontend experience that will enable users to quickly buy their desired snacks.

 ## Team Members